Ask Alaskan Senators to Protect our Health

 Thank you for your careful consideration of this important bill.

-Please contact your representatives in Congress via the Safer Chemicals, Healthy Families website.
+Or, contact your representatives in Congress via the Safer Chemicals, Healthy Families website.

 See our Toxic Substance Control Act Issues page for some startling health issues Alaskan’s face, with links to their scientific sources.
 Although we do not know the correlation between each of these issues, the reality is, Alaskans are facing environmental exposure to chemicals which are not even manufactured in Alaska.
 The way that the law stands now, it is up to us to prove that each individual chemical (of over 80,000 chemicals) causes us harm.